arcadiapage/arcadiapage.github.io/_posts/2022-04-30-what-to-do-when-you-feel-like-you-re-always-chasing-the-newest-idea.md

 title: What to Do When You Feel Like You're Always Chasing the Newest Idea
 date: 2022-04-30 00:00:00 -07:00
 tags:
-- Productivity & Simplicity
+- Productivity
+- Mindful Living
-- Creative Life
+- Creative Business
 layout: post
 subtitle: ''
 ---